-The response from this post was one of interest, as well as a few comments from people who had tried it and it had either worked or hadn’t.
-With this in mind, I thought I’d write a short post on how the Gro Clock had fit into our lives and its affects.
+The response from this post was one of interest: people who had tried it and it had/hadn’t work as well as people being interested because they contemplated getting one.
+With this in mind, I thought I’d review how the Gro Clock had fit into our lives and its affects.

 The theory behind the clock is that it will indicate to your child when it is time to get up.
 The screen glows either blue with stars (for night-time) or yellow with a sun (for morning) as also features a digital clock so that it is adaptable as your child gets older.

 I’d been debating buying one for a while.
 A close friend used one with her son who is only 6 months older than Little L and it worked a dream.
 My reason for holding back on buying one was that our mornings had been fairly consistent.
 Any time between 6:30 and 7:30 our son would rise and pad into our room, climbing into bed and snuggling up for morning cuddles.
 I could deal with that.
 6:30am plus seemed to be reasonable for a three year old.
 My friend and I had discussed it and I had obviously jinxed myself…

 “I don’t know if we need it, our mornings aren’t too bad.”
 I said.

 After that fateful day, our mornings changed…5:30am, 7am, 6:30am, 6:45am, 6:15am, 7am and so on.
 I was struggling with the inconsistency and, as my pregnancy developed, sleeping was getting more and more difficult.
 So one Thursday morning when he woke at 5:45am and I was bleary eyed, Amazon Prime got the better of me and I’d ordered a Gro-Clock by 6:30am.